cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewaySettings.go.md

 - *Type:* interface{}

-This setting was shared via the Orgs API and cannot be edited by the current account.
+Indicate that this setting was shared via the Orgs API and read only for the current account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_settings#read_only ZeroTrustGatewaySettings#read_only}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_settings#read_only ZeroTrustGatewaySettings#read_only}

 ---